 - Learn and evolve.
 The company extracts meaning from the captured signals (coming both from inside and outside) in order to continuously improve the working mechanisms and thereby maximizing the benefits for all parties involved

 - Become social.
 All the processes are dynamically and organically optimized based on collected feedbacks and in line with the experience of all the individuals in the ecosystem.

-While at early stages of approaching social media most organizations simply juxtaposed them on top of what is a traditional enterprise, a mature social business goes well beyond simply reacting to online conversations and converts all the signals (from employees, customers and partners) into actionable insights, i.e operational guidelines for a continuous culture and process improvement:
+While at early stages of approaching social media and social media analytics, most organizations simply juxtapose such insights as another part of the mix of their traditional enterprise . .
+On the other hand, a mature social business goes well beyond simply reacting to online conversations as it converts all the signals (from employees, customers and partners) into actionable insights, i.e operational guidelines for a continuous culture and process improvement:

 Where is my company along the Social Business Journey?

-As more companies begin to be interested or in some cases to effectively launch new initiatives for involving customers and employees to improve their business, a possible sequence of cultural, technological, organizational maturity stages starts to show up.
-Each stage is characterized by a certain level of understanding of the role that social media play in creating value, by different organizational schemes and by specific degrees of integration between internal systems and online conversations.
+As companies begin to vest their interest, or even launch initiatives to involve their customers and employees to improve their business, a possible sequence of cultural, technological, organizational maturity stages emerges.
+Each stage is characterized by a certain level of understanding of the role that social media plays in creating value, by different organizational schemes and by specific degrees of integration between internal systems and online conversations.

-The evolution from one stage to the next often requires a major mindset shift in one or more stakeholders and with times that vary by the industry sector, propensity to change and the results of people-affecting initiatives (eg knowledge management, customer relationship management, etc.) run in the past.
+The evolution from one stage to the next often requires a major mind shift from one or more stakeholders.
+These vary by the industry sector, the propensity to change, and the results of people-affecting initiatives (eg knowledge management, customer relationship management, etc.) that run in the past.

-To understand in which position your company is and which are the next steps in the development of your strategy towards Social Business, consider the following path.
+To understand the position of your company and to identigy the steps towards developing your strategy towards Social Business, consider the following path: